ahmedihabb2/MangaCC/language-sytanx.md

 - Remove void from type make it separate as there is no  void x = 5;

 - print statement not works with string

+- support char and string as data type